vmsmith/CookBook/vegetables_eggplant_roasted.md

 #### Preparation
 1. Heat the oven to 450F
 2. Slice eggplant into 1-inch rounds
-3. Combine olive oil, cumin, salt, and red-pepper flakes
+3. Combine olive oil, garlic, cumin, salt, and red-pepper flakes

 #### Directions
 1. Line a baking pan with parchment paper.